Houses and homes

 - Igloos are dome-shaped homes made from packed snow.
 Inuits who live in cold places with lots of snow, such as northern Canada and Greenland, build these.
 They are well insulated so the inside stays warm even if it’s very very cold outside.

-- Indians in North America built teepes, which are a kind of tent.
+- Native Americans built teepes, which are a kind of tent.
 They’d put a lot of long, straight poles in the ground, join them together at the top and cover it with animal skins.
 Tepees are easy to move, so they were convenient when the tribe moved to a new spot.

 - Stilt houses are built near rivers and other bodies of water south Asia and South America, which prevents flooding when the river is high.
 The water can flow underneath the house, because the floor is perched on top of a structure of stilts.
 They are also convenient for fishermen who live by the water.